odradev/odradev.github.io/docusaurus/docs/advanced/06-building-manually.md

 ## Running the tests manually

 To run the tests manually, Odra needs to know which backend to use.
-To run tests agains Casper backend, the following command needs to be used:
+To run tests against Casper backend, the following command needs to be used:

 ```bash
 ODRA_BACKEND=casper cargo test